digideskio/support-tools/wt-training/README.md

   to serve as a guide if you get stuck.
 Feel free to use as much or as little of this as you want.

-* repro.sh is the part of the repro that runs on the target machine.
+* *repro.sh* is the part of the repro that runs on the target machine.

-* result is what I got when I ran the repro on my setup.
+* *result/* directory is what I got when I ran the repro on my setup.
 Refer to this for comparison, or if all else fails and you can't get the repro to work just look at this data.